guinetn/browserLocalHomepage/assets/books/computer_science/software_design_rules/code_review_how_to_read_code.md

-### How to Read Code
+﻿### How to Read Code

-Going into existing codebases is a necessary skill but a common refrain is “I hate reading other people’s code” The reason is we didn’t write it (we’re the best coders on the planet and no one else can write code like we can): be a passive reader is not so beneficial as the intense thought process that goes into creating code
+Going into existing codebases is a necessary skill but a common refrain is â€œI hate reading other peopleâ€™s codeâ€ The reason is we didnâ€™t write it (weâ€™re the best coders on the planet and no one else can write code like we can): be a passive reader is not so beneficial as the intense thought process that goes into creating code

 1. Learn to dig
 - git blame   author name, last modified date, commit hash